jkulawik/blog/_drafts/discord-alternative.md

 ---
 ## Conclusions

-I tried to concentrate on facts so far, so here's how I feel about the apps I find suitable to replace Discord in some capacity.
+I tried to concentrate on facts so far, so here's my top contenders and how I feel about them.

 **Revolt** - on the surface it's great and its GDPR compliance gives me hope.
 On the other, the lack of documentation for potential users